- Sensing architecture

 24Sea and Com&Sens teamed up in various projects over the last years all focusing on foundation monitoring.

 Typically, up to 10% of the foundations in offshore wind farms are equipped with a Foundation Structural Health Monitoring (FSHM) system, mainly consisting out of installing accelerometers and strain gauges in the Transition Piece.

-In recent projects, 24SEA and Com&Sens developed with success an innovative robust monitoring technology to instrument monopiles with optical strain gauges (FBGs) over the entire length of the monopile .
+In recent projects, Com&Sens developed with success an innovative robust monitoring technology to instrument monopiles with optical strain gauges (FBGs) over the entire length of the monopile .
 This innovative monitoring set-up allows to validate new design methodologies for the soil structure interaction and in addition, the sensors can be used to directly have access to the consumed lifetime near the critical welds.